lnsy-dev/vanilla-webpack-boilerplate/README.md

 In Github go to settings/pages in the project and select deploy from branch.

-Link to /dist/bundle.js on the page name.
+Link to /dist/bundle.js on the published pages.
+This will load the CSS and JS.